pjbroad/meters/README.md

 curl http://localhost/meters_api/last
 ```

-The output should be similar to this.
+The output should be similar to that below.
 If the status is false then check
 your set-up.

 ```